Aridv/Calendar/README.md

 * ```You may include some Datatables editor for filtering by date, the calendar is using Metronic Datatables as example```

 ### Using the Calendar
 The main functionality resides in the design of the calendar and the changeDate event.
 You can use this class to trigger events or implement new methods.
 Each click in a certain date will display an understandable text to the user, for example "14th March 2016" instead of "14/3/16", this last value (the date itself) will be stored in a hidden input and will be mapped against the controller.
-Each click includes a functionality to filter the data by the selected date.
+Each click includes a functionality to filter the data by the selected date if desired.

 By default I was working on SQLServer and in my case I had the next format 'dd/mm/yyyy hh:mm:ss', which is not a valid date format for Javascript.
 Modify the format conversion at your earliest convenience.
 The Javascript accepted format: 'dd/mm/yyyy'